ddemidov/vexcl/README.md

 VexCL makes heavy use of C++11 features, so your compiler has to be modern enough.
 GCC version 4.6 and above is fully supported.
-Microsoft Visual C++ 2010 manages to compile the project with some features disabled: since it does not support variadic templates, only one-argumet builtin functions are enabled;
+Microsoft Visual C++ 2010 manages to compile the project with some features disabled: since it does not support variadic templates, only one-argument builtin functions are enabled;
 user functions are not available at all.